fasouto/django-starter-template/readme.md

 [Bootstrap 3](http://getbootstrap.com/css/#less) LESS files are included and compiled with django_compressor.
 There's an  file `less/app.less` where you should put your CSS to avoid overriding the bootstrap LESS files, so you can update bootstrap easily.

 Make sure you have [lessc](http://lesscss.org/#using-less-installation) installed on your production server, for development it uses less.js.

+### Dependencies ###

+There are some [requirements files](https://pip.readthedocs.org/en/1.1/requirements.html) separated by environments (development and production), the requirements.txt in the root folder is needed for Heroku and only installs the production dependencies.
+In development you should install requirements/development.txt

+    pip install -r requirements/development.txt

+Remember to add the packages you install in your virtual environment to the appropiate requirements file.

+If you have trouble/can't install a package place it in the /libs directory.